ashlinrichardson/ashlinrichardson/README.md

 ### Hi 👋
 Pleased to meet you!
-An industrious senior data scientist w BC's forest protection branch (and BC's chief informatics office from which I'm seconded) I work hard to orient Research & Development (R&D) to serve Operations, building bridges and coalitions needed to effectuate that.
+An industrious senior data scientist w BC's forest protection branch (and chief informatics office where I'm seconded from) I work hard to orient Research & Development (R&D) to serve Operations, building bridges and coalitions needed to effectuate that.
 Open to collaboration!

 Best regards,